liam-wiltshire/talks/linux/content.md

 ps aux
 ```

-- If you are looking for specific processes then you may pipe this to grep
+- If we want a specific process, what might we do?

 ???